Protobuf to

 [JsonPropertyName("amount")]

-public long Amount { get; init; }
+public required long Amount { get; init; }

 [JsonPropertyName("currency")]

-public Currency Currency { get; init; }
+public required Currency Currency { get; init; }

 [JsonPropertyName("status")]

-public PaymentStatus Status { get; init; }
+public required PaymentStatus Status { get; init; }

 [JsonPropertyName("description")]